danvk/travis-weigh-in/README.md

 ## Run the weigh-in script

 With the token in place, you need to run the script from your `.travis.yml` file.
-You can either save a copy of the `weigh_in.py` script into your repo, add it as a git submodule, or just `curl` it into place.
-The script is intentionally written to have zero dependencies so, however you pull it in, installation is easy.
+You can either `npm install travis-weigh-in`, save a copy of the `weigh_in.py` script into your repo, add it as a git submodule, or just `curl` it into place.
+The script is intentionally written to have zero dependencies so, however you pull it in, it should Just Work.

 For example, for a JavaScript project, your `.travis.yml` file might look like this: